James M. Rosenbaum

-James Michael Rosenbaum (born 1944) is an American lawyer and former United States district judge of the United States District Court for the District of Minnesota.
-He is currently an arbitrator and mediator in private practice.
+James Michael Rosenbaum (born October 12, 1944) is an American lawyer and former United States district judge of the United States District Court for the District of Minnesota.
+He has since become an arbitrator and mediator in private practice.

 Education and career

 Born in Fort Snelling, Minnesota, Rosenbaum received a Bachelor of Arts degree from the University of Minnesota in 1966.
 He received a Juris Doctor from University of Minnesota Law School in 1969.
 He was an attorney for VISTA in Chicago, Illinois from 1969 to 1970.
 He was a staff attorney of the Leadership Council for Metropolitan Open Communities in Chicago from 1970 to 1972.
 He was in private practice of law in Minneapolis, Minnesota from 1973 to 1981.
 He was the United States Attorney for the District of Minnesota from 1981 to 1985.

 Federal judicial service

 Rosenbaum was nominated by President Ronald Reagan on June 14, 1985, to the United States District Court for the District of Minnesota, to a new seat created by 98 Stat.
 333. He was confirmed by the United States Senate on July 16, 1985, and received commission on July 18, 1985.
 He served as Chief Judge from 2001 to 2008.
 He assumed senior status on October 26, 2009.
-His service terminated on August 25, 2010, due to retirement.
+He retired on August 25, 2010.